cogentcore/core/examples/widgets/README.md

 The left panel shows the `TreeView` representation of the 2D scenegraph underlying the widgets demo.
 You can click on the various nodes and see / edit all the properties in the right panel, which is showing a `StructView` property editor for the selected node.

-This editor demonstrates the `ValueView` framework that manages the mapping of arbitrary values using the `reflect.Value` system, to editable GUI representations of those values, as then used in larger-scale views such as the `StructView`.
+This editor demonstrates the `Value` framework that manages the mapping of arbitrary values using the `reflect.Value` system, to editable GUI representations of those values, as then used in larger-scale views such as the `StructView`.
 This editor is fully generic and available for editing any kind of content -- thus providing a basic default gui for interacting with native Go datastructures.

 Here are some fun things to try: